ethlete-io/ethdk/README.md

 yarn commit
 ```

-If the changes made should result in a version bump, create a changeset and commit the generated file
+If the changes made should result in a version bump, create a changeset and commit the generated file.
 All SDKs adhere to the [semantic versioning](https://semver.org/) guidelines.

 ```